AlexRoub/Cards/README.md

 Also, the email provided must be in email format, otherwise you will get 400 Bad Request.

 After having registered a user, you must copy in your clipboard the value of **accessToken**.
-This will be the token that will give you the access to any further action.
+This will be the token that will give the access in any further action.

-Now, let's try to create a new card.Try using the below curl:
+Now, let's try to create a new card.
+Try using the below curl:

 ```
 curl --location 'http://localhost:8080/api/v1/cards/create' \